cbcrg/tcoffee/docs/tcoffee_manual.rst

 EXTERNAL methods (plug-in)
 --------------------------
-EXTERNAL methods correspond to packages developed by other groups that you may want to run within T-Coffee.
+External methods correspond to packages developed by other groups that you may want to run within T-Coffee.
 We are very open to extending these options and we welcome any request to add an extra interface.
 To have a complete list of the methods that can be used as plug-ins, just type **t_coffee** in a terminal, it will we displayed on your screen.
 Most of these methods can be used as either pairwise (**<method>_pair**) or multiple alignment methods (**<method>_msa**); note that all these methods use Blosum62 as a default.

 One package is a bit different; **fugue_pair** uses a standard FUGUE installation to make a sequence/structure alignment.
 Installation must be standard but it does not have to include all the FUGUE packages but only: